pc2/HPCC_FPGA/docs/source/technical_support/Host Input Parameters/index.rst

 ``--comm-type COMM``:
     This parameter chooses the communication strategy which will be used.
 Current Options are "IEC" for using the Intel External Channel, "PCIE" for using the host-to-host communicationa and "CPU" for calculating on the CPU.

+``--dump-json PATH``:
+    This parameters enables the dumping of the benchmark configuration, settings, timings and results in machine-readable json-format.
+The parameter describes the path of the json file, where the dump will go.
+If no parameter is given no dump will be created.

 ``--test``:
     This option will also skip the execution of the benchmark.
 It can be used to test different data generation schemes or the benchmark summary before the actual execution.
 Please note, that the